DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 What that meant... is that truce was not possible.
-They do not posses intelligence that would make them temporarily retreat like demons, or seeking peace like foreign gods.
+They do not posses intelligence that would make them temporarily retreat like demons, or seeking peace like sidhes.
 The kind of species that would fight until the very end.

 "How are you planning to drive away those monsters?"